Engineering-Research-and-Development/iotagent-opcua/doc/manuals/user_and_programmers_manual.md

 OPC-datatype-String=Text
 OPC-datatype-ByteString=Text
 #END DATATYPE MAPPING OPCUA --> NGSI

+#Administration Services
+api-port=8080
+#End Administration Services

+#POLL CPMMANDS SETTINGS
+polling=false
+polling-commands-timer=3000
+pollingDaemonFrequency=20000
+pollingExpiration=200000
+#END POLL CPMMANDS SETTINGS

 ```
 Using of Auto Configuration create a mapping for all OPC UA objects (except those with namespace to ignore matching): all OPC UA variables will be configured as active attributes whereas all OPC UA methods will be configured as commands.
-It is possible modify configuration output (config.json file in same path) manually in order to drop some attributes/command or add lazy attributes.
+It is possible modify configuration output (config.json file in same path) manually in order to drop some attributes/command, add lazy attributes and enable the command polling.

 #### Manual Configuration (editing config.json file)
 To define active attributes: